All explained: what are eyeglasses made of?

-Has the question ever crossed your mind—what are glasses made of?
+Has the question ever crossed your mind—what are eyeglasses made of?
 Typically, people assume that eyewear exclusively uses breakable glass like windows or mirrors.
 However, it might surprise you to know that there are several types of materials utilized by eyeglass manufacturers.
 You'll learn more about them by reading this blog.

 Contrary to popular belief, glasses frames can have designs made of a variety of materials.
 Each type has unique characteristics and benefits for the wearer.